creative-connections/Bodylight.mo/README.md

 Download [Bodylight.mo](https://github.com/creative-connections/Bodylight.mo)

-## Upgrading from Physiolibrary 2.4.x
+## Upgrading from Physiolibrary 2.4.x to Bodylight 1.0
+In Dymola, run a conversion script "Bodylight/Resources/Conversions/ConvertFromPhysiolibrary_2.4.1.mos" prior to loading your project.
+Project will be convertet to Bodylight on load.

-Use [Bodylight\Resources\Conversions\](https://github.com/creative-connections/Bodylight/Resources/Conversions/UpdatePhysiolibrary2.4ToBodylight1.0.bat) to simply rename Physiolibrary 2.4.x to Bodylight 1.0.
+Alternatively, use [Bodylight\Resources\Conversions\](https://github.com/creative-connections/Bodylight/Resources/Conversions/UpdatePhysiolibrary2.4ToBodylight1.0.bat) to simply rename Physiolibrary 2.4.x to Bodylight 1.0.
 Just place this into root of your project and run.

 ## Release notes